joshspires/post.news-dark-mode/README.md

 Currently a work in progess

-To be used with a CSS injector plugin for Chrome & Firefox.
-No mobile support at the moment.
+## Install steps
+1. Install the [Custom CSS by Denis](https://chrome.google.com/webstore/detail/custom-css-by-denis/cemphncflepgmgfhcdegkbkekifodacd) Chrome extension
+2. Copy the code from dark-mode.css
+3. Enjoy